FrigonTech/Multi-Runtime-Method-Intermediate/readme.md

 **MRMI** (Multi-Runtime Method Intermediate) is an original cross-runtime communication technique developed by **Frigon Tech**.
 It enables one compiled program to invoke functions in another compiled module — regardless of language — using socket-based messaging and a standardized, typed command format.

 ### ⚙️ How It Works
+- The independent script works as the listener and the controlled script (part of the main program) works as a client making requests and getting return values of independent script in return.

 - A calling runtime sends a structured command like:
   `FunctionName-strHello,int42,booltrue`